EtiTheSpirit/ThreeRingsSharp/.github/ISSUE_TEMPLATE/feature-request.md

 ---

 ### Requirement: Is it already planned?
 (Erase after you read this)
+Check ...
+ - Initial Program Design at https://github.com/XanTheDragon/ThreeRingsSharp/projects/1?fullscreen=true
+- Next Update Plans at https://github.com/XanTheDragon/ThreeRingsSharp/projects/3?fullscreen=true

-Check out Initial Program Design at https://github.com/XanTheDragon/ThreeRingsSharp/projects/1?fullscreen=true -- Is your feature listed here?
+Is your feature listed here?
 If it is, please do not submit this feature request.

 ### What is the feature?